-Inside Mental Health is an award-winning weekly podcast that approaches psychology and mental health in an accessible way.
-Listen as our host Gabe Howard speaks candidly with experts, celebrities, and other notables to break down complex topics into simpler terms.
+Inside Mental Health is an award-winning, weekly podcast that approaches psychology and mental health in an accessible way.
+Listen as our host, Gabe Howard, who lives with bipolar disorder and has spoken at Oxford University, speaks candidly with experts, celebrities, and other notables on complex topics in a relaxed, conversational fashion anyone can understand.

 Menstruation is one of those topics that has long been surrounded by misunderstanding and stigma and Dr. Sara C. Flowers tells us why in today’s episode.
 Listen in as she explains how this common biological function can affect one’s mood and mental health, while sharing personal experiences of her own.

 In this episode, television producer Joel Relampagos discusses the intersectionality of his identities — Asian American, former addict, and gay man — and how the wave of hate crimes against Asian people has impacted him and his community.
 We discuss his latest project, which was developed to stop Asian hate, titled “Recipe for Change,” featuring interviews with luminaries Michelle Kwan, BD Wong, and Lisa Ling.

 Yolo Akili Robinson, the executive director of BEAM (Black Emotional and Mental Health Collective), explains how his organization utilizes healing justice to engage with marginalized communities.
 Yolo explains why he advocates for discussions surrounding mental health and mental illness in the Black community to include how racism, sexism, and other biases are deeply intertwined with psychology and psychiatry.

 We commonly hear things like “We only use 10% of our brains” and “The brain is divided into the emotional right brain and our rational left brain.”
 But is that true, or just myths passed down as facts from generation to generation?